Manila galleon: Possible contact with Hawaii

-This navigational activity poses the question as to whether Spanish explorers did arrive in the Hawaiian Islands two centuries before Captain James Cook's first visit in 1778.
+This navigational activity leads to questions as to whether Spanish explorers arrived in the Hawaiian Islands two centuries before Captain James Cook's first visit in 1778.
 Ruy López de Villalobos commanded a fleet of six ships that left Acapulco in 1542 with a Spanish sailor named Ivan Gaetan or Juan Gaetano aboard as pilot.
 Depending on the interpretation, Gaetano's reports seem to describe the discovery of either Hawaii or the Marshall Islands in 1555.